Drug Impaired Driving

-In 2019, 49% of drivers who were killed in crashes and were tested for drugs, tested positive.
+In 2020, 56% of drivers who were killed or seriously injured in crashes tested positive for at least one impairing drug.

 If you think driving while high from marijuana won’t affect you, you are wrong: It has been shown that marijuana can slow reaction times, impair cognitive performance, and make it more difficult for drivers to keep a steady position in their lane.